influxdata/iot-api-python/README.md

   and processes responses from InfluxDB.

 ## Create IoT Center

 You will be using Flask alongside Jinja to create your IoT Center application.
-Flask is a micro web framework that lets you develop web applications easily.
+Flask is a micro web framework written in Python that lets you develop web applications.
+Flask provides features such as:
+* lightweight with minimal dependencies
+* built-in web server
+* RESTful request dispatching

-Jinja is a web template engine used to help render the UI.
+Flask uses the Jinja web template engine used to help render an HTML.

-* Tutorial to install flask, jinja
-* Setting up the first index html

-Before starting any new Python project, we should create a virtual environment for it.
+To start, create and activate a Python virtual environment for the new project.

 ```bash